XCTEQ/XCFit/README.md

 ```

-You will get access to lots of predefined BDD style human redable steps.
+You will get access to lots of predefined BDD style human readable steps.
 It's not mandatory to use those steps unless you wish.

 **Don't like Pre-defined steps, you can easily override the steps, covered in the later section [here](#advise-on-using-pre-defines-bdd-style-steps)**